sabirkhosa/Web-Scraping/README.md

 # Web-Scraping
-I have scraped a dubai based website where I extracted hotel Names  and Prices
+I have scraped a dubai based website where I extracted hotel Names  and Prices  Using Request and Python Library Beautitiful Soup